ch-ankit/100-days-of-code/log.md

 **Today's Progress**: Finished React Routers theory.

 **Thoughts:** React router is used to achieve client side rendering which is mostly used for a single page application.
 Learned about different components of react router such as NavLink, Link, Switch etc. and the difference between the component and render props.

+### Day 19: May 25th, 2020

+**Today's Progress**: Built a vending machine app as a part of React router exercise

+**Thoughts:** Helped to practice React Routers and introduction of children props of a component and how it can style multiple components with a single stylesheet and its other uses.